maxdiluca/virtualrealitylab/content/authors/Yichen_Ge/_index.md

   link:

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "yxx212@student.bham.ac.uk"
+email: "yxg243@student.bham.ac.uk"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Volunteer Research Assistants
+- Project student

 ---

-This is my biography.